 Akiva Eldar is a columnist for Al-Monitor’s Israel Pulse.
 He was formerly a senior columnist and editorial writer for Haaretz and also served as the Hebrew daily’s US bureau chief and diplomatic correspondent.
 His most recent book (with Idith Zertal), Lords of the Land, on the Jewish settlements, was on the best-seller list in Israel and has been translated into English, French, German and Arabic.

-Mazal Mualem is a columnist for Al-Monitor's Israel Pulse and formerly a chief political analyst for Maariv and Haaretz.
-She also previously worked for Bamachane, the Israeli army's weekly newspaper.
+Mazal Mualem is a columnist for Al-Monitor's Israel Pulse and formerly the senior political correspondent for Maariv and Haaretz.
+She also presents a weekly TV show covering social issues on the Knesset channel.